bessagroup/f3dasm/docs/gettingstarted.rst

   $ conda activate f3dasm_env
   $ make test-smoke

-If the tests pass the installation is successful!
+If the smoke tests pass the installation is successful!
 Now install the package in editable mode:

 .. code-block:: console